Will ‘Victoria’ On PBS Be The New ‘Downton Abbey?’

 ‘Downton Abbey’ Style Has Evolved And Influenced The Style Of Many

-PBS is hoping to get even 80% of the viewers from Downton Abbey, and that will be considered a home run.
+PBS is hoping to get even 80 percent of the viewers from Downton Abbey, and that will be considered a home run.
 But it seems that there is something working against Victoria on PBS that was not an issue for its run on ITV.
-Victoria aired on ITV in the UK from August until October, before The Crown premiered on Netflix.
+Victoria aired on ITV in the U.K. from August until October, before The Crown premiered on Netflix.
 For American audiences, Victoria will seem a bit dull by comparison, with a much lower budget.

-The Crown costs more than $4.9 million, whereas Victoria, which is estimated at $1.5 million.
+The Crown costs more than $4.9 million, whereas Victoria is estimated at $1.5 million.
 The Crown looks lush by all costume dramas, and is the most expensive Netflix series to date.
 Downton Abbey had the advantage over both series to only have to lean on a historical timeline, but it didn’t have to be true to a book, or to an actual storyline from history.

 Lord Melbourne has Queen Victoria’s back! #VictoriaPBS pic.twitter.com/KC1BkyWBnK